heldersilva1972-cell/GFC-Studio/docs/Reference/DOC_MANAGEMENT_PROTOCOL.md

 - Both agents will automatically place new plans here without user intervention

 ### 2. **Task Completion** (Automatic)
-- When a plan reaches "Success" or "Verification Passed", the agent MUST:
+- When a phase, task, or plan reaches "Success" or "Verification Passed", it MUST be moved from `in-process/` to `complete/`.
+- The agent MUST:
-  1. Automatically move the file from `in-process/` to `complete/`
+  1. Automatically move the finalized document from `in-process/` to `complete/`.
-  2. Update any references in README.md or other documentation
+  2. Update any references in README.md or other documentation.
-  3. Notify the user of the move in the commit message
+  3. Notify the user of the move in the commit message.
-- **No user approval required** - this is automatic cleanup
+- **No user approval required** - this is automatic cleanup and mandatory organization.

 ### 3. **Archival** (Manual)
 - When documents become outdated or superseded, move them to `archive/`